 We are dedicated to cultivating a diverse and inclusive Stifel.
-On pages 8 through 12, we describe the broad range of actions taken and efforts underway throughout Stifel to improve ourselves as a place for every associate to work and as a resource to every part of the many communities we serve.
+On page 8, we describe the broad range of actions taken and efforts underway throughout Stifel to improve ourselves as a place for every associate to work and as a resource to every part of the many communities we serve.